lexihandi/SimpleTravelApp/README.md

 # SimpleTravelApp
-Try retrofit with get data from API and build with kotlin Get data API from http://udacoding.com/api/?action=findAll
+Try retrofit with get data from API and build with kotlin \n Get data API from http://udacoding.com/api/?action=findAll